latidude99/map-calculator-fx/README.txt

-Copyright (C) 2017  Piotr Czapik
+Copyright (C) 2017 - 2019  Piotr Czapik
 @author Piotr Czapik
-@version 4.01
+@version 4.5

-Map Calculator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.
+MapCalculatorFX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.

-Map Calculator is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+MapCalculatorFX is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Map Calculator.
+You should have received a copy of the GNU General Public License along with MapCalculatorFX.
 If not, see <http://www.gnu.org/licenses/>
 or write to: latitude1001101@gmail.com

 Libraries used: